ondraczsk/Auth/README.md

 # Auth
 simple auth for server SwagCraft

-- will be coped to ServerCore
+- will be copy to ServerCore

 __Download:__ _comming soon..._